clnhlzmn/utils/list/readme.md

 # list

-A single header implementation of an intrusive circular doubly linked list.
+A single header implementation of an intrusive circular doubly linked list and an intrusive singly linked list.

 ## how to use

+### list

 1. Include `list.h`.
-2. Embed a member of type `struct list_element` in your struct that you want to store in a list.
+2. Embed a member of type `struct list_element` in your struct that will be a member of a list.
 To store an object in more than one list at a time it should have another `struct list_element` member for each list.
 If an object will only be in one list at a time then it needs only one `struct list_element`.
 3. Create instances of `struct list` to represent lists.
 4. Use `list_append` and/or `list_prepend` to add `struct list_element`s to your list(s).
-5. Create use `struct list_iterator` instances to traverse your lists.
+5. Use `struct list_iterator` and `list_iterator_init`/`list_iterator_next` to traverse your lists.

+### slist

+1. Include `slist.h`
+2. Embed a member of type `struct slist_element` in the struct that will be a member of a list.
+3. Create an instance of `struct slist`.
+4. Add elements to the list with `slist_append` and `slist_prepend`.
+Remove with `slist_remove`.
+5. Use `struct slist_iterator` and `slist_iterator_init`/`slist_iterator_next` to traverse your lists.

 ## example